 But that was not to be.
 I don’t think God took away soccer so much as he’s used her soccer injuries to drive her further into himself.
 Sin and Satan are the ones who look to destroy–not Jesus–but his promise to use everything for good, from death and destruction to knee injuries and why questions comforts me.

-This isn’t about me, but it sure impacts me.
-I’m empty.
+This isn’t about me, of course, but as mama-bear, it sure impacts me.
+I feel empty.
 Lifeless.

 from The World of Pooh by A. A. Milne

 “Ah, then you’ll be all right,” said Piglet.
 “You’ll be quite safe with him.
 Good-bye,” and he trotted off home as quickly as he could, very glad to be Out of All Danger again.